 Muktananda, the founder of Siddha Yoga, was initiated by his guru Nityananda.
 Nityananda was born in Maharashtra and came to Ganeshpuri, a small village in 1936.
-There he established a small temple devoted to Shiva.
-His devotion and highly principled character allowed his popularity to rise to such a height that his temple soon became an ashram.
+There he set a little temple devoted to Shiva.
+His devotion and very principled character allowed his popularity to rise to such a height that his temple soon became an ashram.

 It was here that Muktananda received his initiation and attained moksha after nine more years of sadhana or meditation and discipleship.

 The scriptures followed by Siddha yogis include the Vedas, the Upanishads, the Bhagavad Gita, the Viveka Chudamani of Shankaracharya, and the Yoga Vasistha.
 They draw inspiration from the teachings of the philosophy of the Maharashtrian poet-saints and Kashmir Shaivism.